 Local Hattiesburg attorney, Mary Lee Holmes, faces almost certain court sanctions after she made allegations of fraud and prejudice against the prosecution and Judge Starrett.
 Holmes entered a post conviction appearance in the Bolton's tax evasion trial in a motion she filed called Limited Supplemental Motion In Support of Reply Motion Supporting Motion For Bond Appeal [Doc.250].
-Document 250 is a fourteen page emotional rebuke of Judge Starrett's Court and the U.S. Attorney's office, which successfully prosecuted the Bolton's tax case.
+Document 250 is a 14-page emotional rebuke of Judge Starrett's Court and the U.S. Attorney's office, which successfully prosecuted the Bolton's tax case.
 Holmes's Supplemental Motion is chock-full of allegations that the government prosecutors and Judge Starrett committed fraud, deceit, prejudice, improper conduct, unconstitutional rulings, and committed error.

 Holmes alleged the reason the government brought tax charges against the Boltons was,

 after they couldn’t get an indictment against the Boltons for food theft, and that